LucasPDiniz/BufferOverflow-C/README.md

 </p>

 > [!NOTE]
-> account, even when skimming.
+> Account, even when skimming.
 To make this laboratory simpler, we are using the GCC compiler and 32-bit Codeblocks, however, the exploration logic for 64-bits is the same.

 ## Let's explore!:mag: